 The learning and teaching strategy is designed to:

-- Provide students with facilitated time in which they can collaborate and develop ideas LO2-4
+- Provide student groups with facilitated time in which they can collaborate and develop their ideas.

 The learning and teaching methods include: